census-instrumentation/opencensus-cpp/examples/grpc/README.md

 ### Stats

-Go to https://console.cloud.google.com/monitoring to see stats.
+Go to https://console.cloud.google.com/monitoring to see stats:

+* Click on Resources &rarr; Metrics Explorer.
+* Choose the "global" Resource Type.

 ### Tracing